HaniehP/PersianNER/README.md

 ## Persian Word Embeddings

 GloVe300d, word2vec_cbow300d, word2vec_skipgram300d, and hpca300d are four different word embeddings trained on a sizable collation of unannotated Persian text.
 They contain a comprehensive Persian dictionary of nearly 50K unique words.
+The length of the embedding vectors was set to 300.

 Please cite [1] if you use any of these word embeddings in your work.

 ### Citations